rust-scicomp/scientific-computing-in-rust-monthly/EDITORS_CHECKLIST.md

     - [ ] Does the next issue have an editor assigned?
     - [ ] Have you added another month to the upcoming issues in the readme so that the next 6 issues are covered?
     - [ ] Have you updated the `PREV_CRATE_OF_THE_MONTH.md` document?
+    - [ ] Have you submitted a PR to [This Week in Rust](https://github.com/rust-lang/this-week-in-rust) with a link to the newsletter? (example: see [this PR](https://github.com/rust-lang/this-week-in-rust/pull/5912))